DivyaBansal/FortyFiveDays/ideas.md

 7. Mortgage prepayment modelling

 # More ambitious ideas:
-1. AI that will skip unimportant parts of a lecture video such as intro, audience questions.
+1. AI that will help skip unimportant parts of a lecture video such as intro and audience questions.
+2. Debunk astrology with data science

 # For design/fashion:
 - Use Midjourney